ancuongnguyen07/AdvancedNetworking/assignments/task-001/task-001.md

    scenarios?
 In addition to delay, bandwidth and loss rate, you can also limit the packet queue size at the bottleneck link (argument `max_queue_size`).

 Write a report that describes the following details.
-If you are an Aalto student, the report, and answers to the following questions need to be submitted in MyCourses for grading.
+The report, and answers to the following questions need to be submitted in MyCourses for grading.
 For all the four afore-mentioned scenarios, the answers to the following three questions should be the same: